Minimum Age: 16

 - hold as a minimum a current FA Emergency Aid Certificate*

-- hold a current completion certificate for The FA Workshop Safeguarding Children in Football* (Alternative arrangements are available for learners under the age of 18 years of age).
+- hold a current completion certificate for The FA Workshop Safeguarding Children in Football*.

 *both of these courses are modules within The FA Level 1 in Coaching Football course